szepeviktor/wordpress-autoloaded/README.md

   see `composer.json` in examples/johnpbloch-wordpress/ directory
 - Add plugins e.g. `composer require wpackagist-plugin/wordpress-seo`
 - Add your theme
-- Prefer class autoloading in theme and plugins by simply adding composer.json with the following
+- Prefer class autoloading in theme and plugins, simply add the following to composer.json

 ```json
     "autoload": {